schulz89/Simplified-Verification-Platform-for-Star-Trackers/README.md

 - **VHDL Simulation**: GHDL integration removed (may be added in future versions)
 - **SystemC Framework**: No longer depends on SystemC/UVM-SystemC
-- **TCP DUT Client**: Hardware-in-the-loop testing capability removed
+- **TCP DUT Client**: Hardware-in-the-loop testing capability removed (may be added in future versions)
 - **Atlas Library**: Replaced with OpenBLAS for simpler setup

 ## Contributing